Encharted Cook

 • Eggs - This recipe requires large eggs.
 Do not substitute extra-large as they will change the ingredient ratios.

-• Vanilla Extract - My favorite is Madagascar vanilla.
+• Vanilla Extract - I prefer to use real vanilla extract and my favorite is Madagascar vanilla.
 But you can use any you have on hand and can afford to buy.
 Even clear imitation vanilla extract is delicious.

 • All-Purpose Flour - Simple all-purpose flour is the best to use for this bake.

-• Baking Powder - Baking powder will give a lift to the cough as it bakes which makes the cookie less dense.
+• Baking Powder - Baking powder will give a lift to the cookie as it bakes which makes the cookie less dense.

 • Baking Soda - Baking soda will assist in getting the right spread and texture to this cookie when used with the baking powder.